-from the incremental-change dept
+from the my-smart-toaster-just-destroyed-the-internet dept

 Security researchers have been noting for a while that it's only a matter of time before the internet-of-not-so-smart-things contributes to human fatalities, potentially on a significant scale if necessary infrastructure is attacked.
 As such, the Department of Homeland Security recently released what they called "strategic principles" for securing the Internet of Things; an apparent attempt to get the conversation started with industry on how best to avoid a dumb device cyber apocalypse.

 Most of the principles are simple common sense, such as recommending that companies, oh, actually think about security a little bit during the product design phase.
 Other principles are a bit ironic given the government's behavior on other fronts, including the recommendation that companies implement encryption at the processor level for devices like the iPhone:

 "Use hardware that incorporates security features to strengthen the protection and integrity of the device.
 For example, use computer chips that integrate security at the transistor level, embedded in the processor, and provide encryption and anonymity."Again though, most of the recommendations are painfully basic, including actually "understanding what consequences could flow from the failure of a device," ensuring devices are more quickly and automatically updated, and engaging in "red teaming exercises" where employees probe devices for vulnerabilities before launch.
 Still, just getting some of this stuff in writing isn't a bad idea, given that most of the new IoT DDoS malware relies on something as stupid as not changing default login credentials.
 So there is value in just establishing some kind of core best practices (apparently incompetent) companies can look to.

 As such, the DHS is clear that this is just a "first step":